By David Wolf, Attorney and Robert Fernicola, Attorney

 Published by Child Injury Lawyer Network

-Did the ride function properly at the time of the incident?
+The number of persons using the trampoline at the time of the incident;